Posted: Tue 5th Jan 2021

 Enterprise Nation founder Emma Jones said that, while these findings show that the UK's start-up spirit is strong, it's clear that there's an "unmet need" to provide support and education at an early stage.

-"2020 will go down on record as the year we all made a mindful decision to support small businesses.
+"The year 2020 will go down on record as the one in which we all made a mindful decision to support small businesses.
 Even Google searches doubled," she said.

 "While that's unsurprising given the economic context, the brilliant thing is that considering everything we've heard about how the business community has fared, good and bad, there is still a relentless passion for enterprise even if there is a little more caution than there used to be."